 Preparing for that best-case scenario, in which they had tens of thousands of backers, meant reaching out to BackerKit.
 OYO Fitness had used the BackerKit Pledge Manager to streamline the fulfillment process during their first campaign in 2017.
 They were happy with the results and planned on using the Pledge Manager again for the new campaign.

 After speaking with BackerKit Account Executive Yung Choi, they learned about some of BackerKit’s new services.
-Because of their campaign goals, Choi believed that they’d be a good fit for BackerKit Ads — a performance marketing service, designed explicitly for crowdfunding that drives prospective backers to a creator’s campaign page.
+Because of their campaign goals, Choi believed that they’d be a good fit for BackerKit Marketing — a performance marketing service, designed explicitly for crowdfunding that drives prospective backers to a creator’s campaign page.

 The OYO Fitness team already had funds allocated to use on ads, so it was a pleasant surprise to learn that BackerKit had an ad service in addition to the Pledge Manager.
 The creators behind the most successful Kickstarter projects of all time know that in order to scale, they need to develop a strategy and seek out partners that would help them increase their marketing efforts and optimize post-campaign fulfillment.
 They decided to use Pledge Manager and Ads to help achieve these two intertwined goals.